When you are writing an email in business, it’s a common mistake to overlook the tone.

-Including the types of details can help in deciding the voice and tone in the emails, and help you in getting the reference while you write.
+Including the types of details can help decide the voice and tone in the emails and help you get the reference while writing.

-There are good chances that your team might not be aware of the right tone and voice, and maybe you have new hires.
+There are good chances that your team might not know the right tone and voice, and maybe you have new hires.